 The Best Things To Do in Atlanta’s Top Parks

-1. Take in history through nature at Piedmont Park
+Enjoy city and nature at Piedmont Park

 Throughout the 211 acres of Piedmont Park, there are bocce courts, the Active Oval area with its running track, fields for softball and soccer, and two sand volleyball courts.
 There are also basketball courts, multiple playgrounds for the kiddos, tons of perfect picnic spots (with grills available on-site), a dog park for the pups — you name it, Piedmont Park’s got it.
 With all those activities at your disposal, though, you could easily forget the significance (and beauty) of the immense greenery that surrounds it all.

 You’ll find more than 100 different tree species at Piedmont Park, including some of the oldest of their kind — referred to as champion trees — in the city.
 The self-sustaining woods on the northern half of the park is where you’ll find many of those.
 While the skyline view reflected in Lake Clara Meer is one of the most visually striking aspects of the park, you’d be remiss to skip exploring its stretches of leafy, towering trees.
-Nature lovers and history buffs alike can reference this walking guide, provided by Piedmont Park, which connects the landscape to its incredibly rich history.

-2. Shop the Farmer’s Market at Grant Park
+Shop the Farmer’s Market at Grant Park

 Peruse an outdoor art museum at Freedom Park

-4. Sip cocktails at Atlanta Botanical Garden
+Sip cocktails at Atlanta Botanical Garden

 Get wowed by skaters at Historic Fourth Ward Park

 Experience the classic mountaintop view at Stone Mountain Park

 The mainstay Georgia park boasts about 15 miles of trails, but the most iconic path, of course, is the one-mile climb to the top of Stone Mountain.
-On a clear day, the scene from the vantage point stretches more than 60 miles: At 1,686-feet high, you’ll get a jaw-dropping view of both the North Georgia mountains and Downtown Atlanta.
+On a clear day, the scene from the vantage point stretches more than 60 miles.
+At 1,686-feet high, you’ll get a jaw-dropping view of both the North Georgia mountains and Downtown Atlanta.
 The 2.1-mile round trip features swaths of crimson-red succulents, wildflowers and striking stone outcrops.
 While it does elevate drastically, its short length makes it manageable even for beginners.
-It’s perfect for groups of mixed levels who love to earn their way to gorgeous views; make the trip at dusk for an especially memorable experience.
+It’s perfect for groups of mixed levels who love to earn their way to gorgeous views.
+Make the trip at dusk for an especially memorable experience.

 Get to know Atlanta, and discover the best things to do around the city.